pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 </ins></p>

 <p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="133">
-NOTE 2 Beginning with PDF 1.7, use of the <b>Link</b> structure element to enclose multiple link annotations is deprecated.
+NOTE 2 Beginning with PDF 1.7, use of the <b>Link</b> structure element to enclose multiple link annotations on a single page is deprecated.
 </ins></p>

 <p><ins onMouseEnter="mouseEnter(this)" data-issue="133">EXAMPLE 2 Consider the following fragment of HTML code, which produces a line of text containing a hypertext link:</ins></p>